HoTT/HoTT-2023/call-for-papers.md

 The program committee will select a paper based, either entirely or mainly, on work carried out by a current or recently defended student.

 To be eligible for this prize, you must include in your submission (or send separately to [hott2023conference@gmail.com](mailto:hott2023conference@gmail.com)) a link to a preprint version of your paper (e.g. on arXiv or a private web space).

+### Further information

+Please email [hott2023conference@gmail.com](mailto:hott2023conference@gmail.com) with any questions.